jerdog/devex-and-devops-success-slidev/slides.md

 <!--
 Organizations seeking to build more cohesive, agile, and effective teams who are better equipped to meet the demands of modern software development, have to ensure that they don't stop at just these core DevOps principles - but that they ensure an emphasis on DevEx in the implementation of the tooling.
 If it's a poor experience, you aren't going to see the results you want.

-I think a good example is what we've seen with Platform Engineering the last few years.
 -->

 ---